marguspollm/cgi_task_2026/README.md

 - Some tests might still be missing, especially the edge cases
 - There are no frontend tests(there is Playwright framework for E2E or Jest)
-- Right now times are generated from 00:00-23:00 on frontend - better option, admin sets open times per day and based on user selection of the day - the times are shown
+- Right now times are generated from 00:00-23:00 on frontend - an option would be that admin sets open times per day and based on user selection of the day - the times are shown to user